ansible-collections/community.digitalocean/README.md

     version: 0.1.0
 ```

-### Using modules from the Kubernetes Collection in your playbooks
+### Using modules from the DigitalOcean Collection in your playbooks

 It's preferable to use content in this collection using their Fully Qualified Collection Namespace (FQCN), for example `community.digitalocean.digital_ocean_droplet`: